netxms/netxms-doc/admin/database-monitoring.rst

 Informix
 ========

-|product_name| subagent for Informix (further referred to as Informix subagent) monitors one or more Informix databases and reports database-related parameters.
+|product_name| subagent for Informix (further referred to as Informix subagent)
+monitors one or more Informix databases and reports database-related parameters.

-All parameters available from Informix subagent are gathered or calculated once per minute, thus its recommended to set DCI poll interval for these items to 60 seconds or more.
+All parameters available from Informix subagent are collected or calculated once per minute, thus its recommended to set DCI poll interval for these items to 60 seconds or more.
 All parameters are obtained or derived from the data available in Informix system catalogs.
 Informix subagent does not monitor any of the metrics related to lower level database layers, such as database processes.
 Monitoring of such parameters can be achieved through the standard |product_name| functionality.

 Pre-requisites
 --------------